jinparksj/deeplearning_cpp_libraries/README.md

 - **07/01/2020 - Update Single Layer Perceptron**
 - **07/03/2020 - Ongoing Variable, cudaMat, Functions**

+- **cuSPARSE**
+    - CUDA sparse matrix library
+    - contains a set of basic linear algebra subsolutions used for handling sparse matrices.
+    - The library targets matrices with a number of zero elements which represent > 95% of the total entries.

 - **cudaThreadSynchronize**
     - Wait for compute device to finish
     - Returns **cudaSuccess**